Skip to main content

 Will this be a religious trip?

 HMI has no agenda on how religious you and/or your partner are or want to be.
 Our participants come from a wide background of religions and religious beliefs, and enjoy the variety of religious sites we visit (we visit sites of multiple religions).
-We hope that you enjoy the opportunity to participate in our Shabbat (Jewish sabbath) experiences, as well as enjoy a spiritual moment at the Western Wall.
+We hope that you enjoy our opportunities to participate in Jewish rituals, holidays, and traditions.
 Our intention is to provide our participants with a variety of examples of how to “do Jewish” and let you choose what feels comfortable for you and your partner.

 Will we be able to meet local Israelis?

 Yes!
 Whenever we can, we create opportunities for you to get to know Israelis.
-Often a couple close to you in age will join cohorts so you can get to know them informally.
-We also strive to connect you to Israelis with a diversity of perspectives and backgrounds.
+Often 1-2 Israeli couples close to you in age will join cohorts so you can get to know them informally.
+We strive to connect you to Israelis with a diversity of perspectives and backgrounds.

 Will I have the opportunity to hear various perspectives in Israel?

 Yes!
 HMI is committed to exposing participants to a variety of narratives, identities, and voices in Israel.
 You’ll hear a range of perspectives about politics, religion, and Israeli society.
-Groups typically visit non-Jewish religious sites, such as Christian or Islamic sites, and hear stories from speakers representing both Israeli and Palestinian perspectives.
+Groups typically visit non-Jewish religious sites, such as Christian or Islamic sites, and hear from speakers representing both Israeli and Palestinian perspectives.
 The sites we visit and the speakers we hear represent a multitude of viewpoints to ensure that you can experience the full diversity of Israel.
+Click here to see a few of the highlights and speakers on the itinerary for our upcoming trips.

 What sort of physical activity can I expect?